 4) The fourth is the organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
 The ECAC/EU Dialogue is held every three years.

-During the Forum Directors General are joined by senior representatives from the European Commission, the European Aviation Safety Agency (EASA), ICAO and EUROCONTROL, and the debates are very much facilitated and enhanced by input from selected external speakers mainly from the industry as well as academics.
+During the Forum Directors General are joined by senior representatives from the European Commission, the European Aviation Safety Agency (EASA), ICAO and EUROCONTROL, and the debates are very much facilitated and enhanced by input from selected guest speakers mainly from the industry as well as academics.

 The Forum has focused on economic issues such as the impact of intermodality on aviation, air cargo, the economics of airports and the European air transport, connectivity and economic development or Remotely Piloted Aircraft Systems (RPAS).
 The last edition, in December 2018, focused on how to make aviation growth sustainable.

 ECAC/EU Dialogues with the air transport industry